Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

-\paragraph{mSigLIP} \citet{zhai2023sigmoidlosslanguageimage} replaced CLIP's softmax-based contrastive learning with element-wise sigmoid operations.
-Thus, improving efficiency when the batch size remains below 16,000 samples. mSigLIP training utilizes 30 billion image-text pairs from WebLI across 109 languages.
-To manage the computational demands of large multilingual vocabularies, the authors introduced ``bottlenecked token embedding'', decomposing the traditional $N \times D$ embedding matrix ($N$ is multilingual vocabulary size, $D$ model dimension) into an $N \times K$ lookup table and a $K \times D$ projection matrix, where $K \ll D$, significantly reducing memory requirements.
+\paragraph{mSigLIP.} \badgeDualEncoder{}~\badgeParams{400M}~\badgeDate{03/2023}\quad \citet{zhai2023sigmoidlosslanguageimage} replaced CLIP's softmax-based contrastive learning with element-wise sigmoid operations, improving efficiency for batch sizes below 16,000.
+The model was trained on 30 billion image-text pairs from WebLI across 109 languages.
+To handle large multilingual vocabularies, mSigLIP factors the token embeddings into two smaller matrices.

-\paragraph{SigLIP 2} \citet{tschannen2025siglip2multilingualvisionlanguage} introduced an enhanced version of SigLIP featuring both the original dual-encoder architecture and an additional autoregressive decoder for generative tasks.
-The vision encoder incorporates several innovations: preservation of image aspect ratios \citep{navit_dehghani_2023}, support for variable sequence lengths following FlexiViT \citep{Beyer_2023_CVPR}, and local-to-global consistency loss inspired by SILC \citep{naeem2023silcimprovingvisionlanguage}.
-The consistency loss employs a self-distillation framework where the student model learns from partial views of training images to match the teacher's full-view representations \citep{maninis2025tipstextimagepretrainingspatial}.
-This approach improves not only traditional vision-language tasks but also computer vision tasks.
+\paragraph{SigLIP 2.} \badgeDualEncoder{} \badgeParams{400M-7B} \badgeDate{02/2025}\quad \citet{tschannen2025siglip2multilingualvisionlanguage} extended SigLIP with an autoregressive decoder for generative tasks while maintaining the dual-encoder architecture.
+The vision encoder incorporates aspect ratio preservation \citep{navit_dehghani_2023}, variable sequence lengths following FlexiViT \citep{Beyer_2023_CVPR}, and a local-to-global consistency loss \citep{naeem2023silcimprovingvisionlanguage}.
+The consistency loss uses self-distillation, where the model learns from partial image views to match full-view representations, improving performance on both vision-language and computer vision tasks.

-\paragraph{Pali-X} Pali-X \citep{chen2023palix} is based on the 32-billion parameter UL2 encoder-decoder model \citep{tay2023ul2unifyinglanguagelearning} with a T5-based architecture \citep{raffel2023exploringlimitstransferlearning}.
-The vision part is the scaled-up Vision Transformer with 22B parameters \citep{dehghani2023scaling}, providing patch embeddings that are directly used as an input one-tower configuration.
-Pre-training uses more objectives than previous models, incorporating traditional vision-language tasks such as image captioning, optical character recognition, object detection, and span corruption similar to text-only training.
-The model goes beyond static images and also allows video processing.
+\paragraph{Pali-X.} \badgeEncoderDecoder{}~\badgeParams{55B}~\badgeDate{05/2023}\quad Pali-X \citep{chen2023palix} is based on the 32-billion parameter UL2 encoder-decoder model \citep{tay2023ul2unifyinglanguagelearning} with a T5-based architecture \citep{raffel2023exploringlimitstransferlearning}.
+The vision part is a Vision Transformer with 22B parameters \citep{dehghani2023scaling}, using patch embeddings directly as input in a one-tower configuration.
+Pre-training employs multiple training objectives: incorporating traditional VL tasks such as image captioning, optical character recognition, and object detection, as well as span corruption, similar to the text-only T5 training.
+The model goes beyond static images and also enables video processing.